-If you're heading out of the city, especially in developing countries, you'll need to take an emergency kit with you.
-This first aid kit checklist will help you fashion your own first aid kit, but exactly what you put into it will depend on where you're going - not just what country or continent, but what type of geography you plan to encounter.
+If you're heading out of the city, especially to developing countries, you'll need to take an emergency kit with you.
+This first aid kit checklist will help you fashion your own first aid pouch, but exactly what you put into it will depend on where you're going - not just what country or continent, but what type of geography you plan to encounter.

 Will you be sticking to cities or main roads, where pharmacies are widely available?

-Will you be in poor or war-torn countries, where pharmaceuticals are in short supply?
+Will you be in poor countries or rural areas, where pharmaceuticals might be in short supply or counterfeit?

 Are you heading out into the wild, perhaps the Amazon or the Sahara, where you'll be fully responsible for your own health?
 You won't need the same in Paris as you will in the Congo.